A guide to the best Southern Spain Halloween traditions.

 Today, rumors abound of eerie draughts, spectral presences, and strange noises.

-The building also has a reputation for accidents happening to those who work within and there have also been apparitions of a priest from when it was the church of St. Magdalena.
+The building also has a reputation for accidents happening to those who work within, and there have also been apparitions of priests from when it was the church of St. Magdalena.

 4. The University of Cordoba

-The University of Cordoba is not only an esteemed seat of learning, it’s also a haven for ghosts and ghouls of various types.
+The University of Cordoba is not only an esteemed seat of learning, but it’s also a haven for ghosts and ghouls of various types.
+It’s one of the best day trips from Granada.

 In a past incarnation, the University was a maternity hospital where many women were said to have died in horrendous circumstances during childbirth.